Day 1, Lights

 Day 3, Gardens

-- 1:14 God said, “Sky lights.
-Hang them high.
-They will mark time, separating day from night.
+- 14 God said, “Lights for the sky.
+Hang 'em high.
+They'll mark time, separating day from night.
 They’ll mark not only the days, but the seasons and the years, too.

 Day 6, Animals and humans